rocky-linux/documentation/docs/desktop/gnome/rdp-server.md

 ![The Remmina connection profile form](images/rdp_images/02-remmina-config.png)

-If your computers are not on the same network, I hope you know how to do port forwarding or that the remote computer has a static IP of some sort.
+If your computers are not on the same network, I hope you know how to do port forwarding or that the remote computer has a static IP.
 That is all beyond the scope of this document.

 Scroll down for options like multi-monitor support, custom resolutions, and more.
-Also, the "Network connection type" option in your RDP client lets you balance bandwidth usage with image quality.
+Also, your RDP client's "Network connection type" option lets you balance bandwidth usage with image quality.

 Use LAN for the best quality if your computers are on the same network.